Marketing calendar templates

 You need a shared marketing calendar that makes it easy to navigate dependencies and adjust dates when needed.
 A well-organized calendar allows you to zero in on important details for each marketing activity and also see the big picture.
 It is even more powerful when you can customize to label with colors, tag with key details, and add images to designate activities by type and team.

-The Excel templates in this guide give you a blueprint for creating a shared calendar — each template is tailored to a different marketing function.
+The marketing calendar Excel templates in this guide give you a blueprint for creating a shared calendar — each template is tailored to a different marketing function.
 If you are part of a small marketing team, these templates may be enough to help you stay on schedule.

 Larger teams typically need a more robust solution.
 A purpose-built tool like Aha! gives you a collaborative, drag-and-drop calendar that can be filtered by activity type, assignee, and more.
 These are ideal for dynamic marketing teams that want to link planned work to strategy and need to collaborate across other teams, such as product management.